-The results confirmed the reduction in mobility in the early stage of the pandemic, and the continuation of reductions following the national lockdown.
-However, when lockdown has lifted, mobility began to rise.
+The results confirmed mobility reductions in the early stage of the pandemic, and the continuation of reductions following the national lockdown.
+However, mobility began to rise when the lockdown lifted.
 People start to go back to normal life (Sun et al., 2020), and more people will want or need to move more with the support of warmer weather, tiredness of staying at home, and cost-of-living issues in a pandemic, recognised as Quarantine Fatigue (Zhao et al., 2020).
-Pan et al. (2020) observed that people tend to practice less social distancing immediately when they indicated decreasing the perceived risk of COVID-19.
+Pan et al. (2020) observed that people tend to practice less social distancing immediately when they indicated decreasing in the perceived risk of COVID-19.
 The evidence of post-lockdown mobility recovery appeared in line with England’s up-to-date general reopening of retail shops and public-facing businesses in the post-lockdown period (i.e., 15 June 2020).

 We also indicated the voluntary mobility reduction before government-mandated lockdowns.
 Xiong et al. (2020) suggested that people might be acting more actively when they perceived the threat to COVID-19, such as the rise of daily new COVID-19 cases and deaths where they are living.
 As a result, Spontaneous mobility reduction is quantified before lockdown measures have been introduced to suppress the mobility.
 People start to practice voluntary social distancing, in terms of self-regulation in the early stage of the pandemic (Khataee et al., 2021) depending on their ability to isolate and risk aversion on mobility.
 In overview, lockdown measures were effective for restricting people’s everyday mobility, but only in the short term (J. Kim & Kwan, 2021).
 It is, however, a nuclear option that is “causing substantial collateral damages to society, the economy, trade and human rights” (Haug et al., 2020, p.
 1309).
 Although the risk of new and more transmissible variant of the virus and the threat of second waves, people's mobility levels soon recovered throughout lockdown by considering people willing to socialise again and return to normality.
 It is plausible that the limited effectiveness of lockdown measures, even though travel restrictions and interventions to protect lives and communities under the lockdown.
 It is not a failure of policy but too late to contain the epidemic.
 People forecasted the ongoing and future situations cautiously in the wake of COVID-19 before social distancing policies were widely implemented.
 It might be making them regulate their social contacts and practice voluntary social distancing, which accounts for voluntary mobility reduction before the lockdown.